ammarsufyan/EyeBlinkDetectionNonML/README.md

 2. Open the `EyeBlinkDetectionNonML.xcodeproj` project in Xcode.

-3. Run the project on a simulator or an iOS device.
+3. Run the project on a macOS device.

 ## How It Works